 Intesa Sanpaolo constantly monitors and promotes free competition.
 In this regard, it renews its commitment, especially with the aim to:

-ensure that European Union rules and procedures on the matter of free competition are actually applied and observed;
+ensure that national and european rules and procedures on the matter of free competition are actually applied and observed;

 disseminate antitrust compliance culture across all Group levels and among third-party Stakeholders, commercial partners, suppliers and customers.

 The voluntary choice to adopt a proper Antitrust Compliance Programme, which goes beyond the mere compliance with current regulations, sets higher standards of conduct.
-In order to ensure the compliance with such standards, also in the light of the Group’s reference values set forth by the Code of Ethics, in 2015 information and education activities towards the major internal and external stakeholders continued, in the belief that protecting and strengthening competition create benefits for everyone, also in terms of greater transparency and assumption of responsibilities as well as a significantly positive effect on reputation.
+In order to ensure the compliance with such standards, also in the light of the Group’s reference values set forth by the Code of Ethics, in 2018 education and information activities towards the major internal and external stakeholders continued, in the belief that protecting and strengthening competition create benefits for everyone, also in terms of greater transparency and assumption of responsibilities as well as a significantly positive effect on reputation.

 In respect of colleagues

-With a view to increasing the colleagues' awareness regarding the risks arising from competition breaches and helping them foresee similar risk situations, the Antitrust Team launched a series of remote as well as classroom training initiatives, addressed to national and foreign structures of the Group.
-In this regard, the Team held several classroom courses in the following venues:
+With a view to increasing the colleagues' awareness regarding the risks arising from competition breaches and helping them foresee similar risk situations, the Antitrust Team launched a series of remote as well as classroom training initiatives, addressed to national and foreign structures targeting many different groups of the Group.
+In this regard was created the first digital training product, the Collection Antitrust, which consists of 10 Learning objects and is accessible from about 70,000 colleagues of the Italian perimeter through the platform “Apprendo”.
+The Team organized a distance training meeting regarding "Merger Antitrust Assessment-Theoretical and operational aspects in M&A operations" aimed at about 30 resources identified among the collaborators of the structures most affected by this kind of operations.

 In respect of third parties and Supervisory Authorities